cloro-dev/chatgpt-scraper/README.md

 ### Query fan-out insights

-When you set `include.searchQueries` to `true` (+2 credits), Cloro reveals the actual query fan-out ChatGPT used internally to generate its response.
+When you set `include.searchQueries` to `true` (+2 credits), cloro reveals the actual query fan-out ChatGPT used internally to generate its response.
 This provides valuable insight into:

 - How ChatGPT interprets and breaks down your prompt
 - What specific searches it performs to gather information